copsicle/AsmProject/README.md

 Also in this project I'm not allowed to use .if and other high level stuff.

 # Requirements
-The assembler is MASM32 which you can download somewhere on the internet.
+The assembler is MASM32 which you can [here](http://www.masm32.com/download.htm).
 I build the code on Visual Studio 2017, I also recommend downloading the AsmDude add-on.
+LibDRD is in this project (drd.inc & drd.lib) but if you want the source code you  can get that [here](https://github.com/shooshx/libDRD).
 You also need git for the git scripts (duh).
 To make sure that you build this successfully in Visual Studio you have to do the following:
 1. Create a new empty C++ project